openenergymonitor/learn/view/electricity-monitoring/timeseries/Fixed-interval.md

         return $data;
     }

 1\.
-It starts by fetching the start_time and interval of the fixed interval feed from the meta file.
-We also open the .dat file in read mode.
+We start by fetching the start_time and interval of the fixed interval feed from the meta file.
+We also open the .dat file so that it's ready to read.

     $meta = $this->get_meta($id);
     $fh = fopen($this->dir.$id.".dat", 'rb');

 2\.
-We then itterate through the request range starting at the $start timestamp and advancing at the specified $interval.
+Next, we then iterate through the request range starting at the $start timestamp and advancing at the specified $interval.

     for ($time=$start; $time<=$end; $time += $interval) {

 3\.
-We find the nearest data point to each timestamp and check that this is in range:
+We find the nearest data point to each timestamp and check that it is in range:

     $pos = round(($time - $meta->start_time) / $meta->interval);
     if ($pos>=0 && $pos < $meta->npoints) {

 4\.
-Reads in the data point value from the file:
+Fseek moves to the position in the file that we want to read and the combination of fread and unpack reads the binary data and converts it to a float value.
+We return the value if it is a number or otherwise return null.

     fseek($fh,$pos*4);
     $tmp = unpack("f",fread($fh,4));
     if (!is_nan($tmp[1])) $value = $tmp[1];

+5\.
+Finally the datapoint is added to the data array ready to be passed back as the result of the feed engine class method.

 Full PHPFina source code can be found here: [PHPFina.php](https://github.com/emoncms/emoncms/blob/master/Modules/feed/engine/PHPFina.php)